manuelnjit/binomial_tree_options/README.md

 Finally check out the difference in option prices for different models.

 ## Errors
-Using a fixed sigma is not realisitc.
+Using a fixed sigma is not realistic.

 ## Ideas
 **Incorporate Binomial Tree in binomial.tree**: The function binomial.tree takes in ten different parameters including: whether the option